Cross-Model Evaluation Protocol · Review Signal

 For this review, "one-person" is defined as follows:

-3. AI systems are treated as tools and collaboration interfaces, not as human team members.
-The human directed all work, made all strategic decisions, and determined all priorities.
+3. AI systems are treated as tools and reasoning environments, not human collaborators, employees, contractors, advisors, or hidden team members.
+The human directed the work, selected outputs, maintained coherence, made strategic decisions, and determined priorities.

 ---